Durgasankarps/CHATBOT/README.txt

 run the app.py file
-copy paste the generated localhost url in a web brower make sure to create change the path of flagging_directory = "SOMEHWERE LOCAL"
+copy paste the generated localhost url in a web brower there will be 2 links generated,  one for localhost and other a sharable link which will be valid for 72 hours make sure to create change the path of flagging_directory = "SOMEHWERE LOCAL" (example: flagging_directory = r"c:\Users\durga\Desktop\task\gradio")

 ____________________________________________________________